skyash-dev/LAB/cryptography-concepts/Readme.md

 What is encryption?
 Encryption defined.
 At its most basic level, encryption is the process of protecting information or data by using mathematical models to scramble it in such a way that only the parties who have the key to unscramble it can access it.

+## Keypairs

+Key pairs are generated with cryptographic algorithms based on mathematical problems termed one-way functions.
+Security of public-key cryptography depends on keeping the private key secret; the public key can be openly distributed without compromising security.

+## Asymmetric Encryption

+Asymmetric encryption is the process of using a public key from a public/private key pair to encrypt plaintext, and then using the corresponding private key to decrypt the ciphertext.
+Asymmetric encryption relies on asymmetric cryptography, also known as public key cryptography.

+Symmetric Encryption: Uses the same key for both encryption and decryption.
+It's fast but requires secure key sharing.
+Example: AES.

+Asymmetric Encryption: Uses a public key for encryption and a private key for decryption.
+It's more secure for key exchange but slower.
+Example: RSA.